mitsukiyouko555/cyanscythe-and-goldenmage/public/assets/content/RunningDog/runningdog.md

 Here are my initial thoughts on it:

 1. Dog's eyes are too static, introduce some blink
-2. belly flops around a bit toooo much.. its like his ribs are moving - seems slightly unnatural.. if he just has a fat belly, the flop should be lower. (imo)
+2. Belly flops around a bit toooo much.. its like his ribs are moving - seems slightly unnatural.. if he just has a fat belly, the flop should be lower. (imo)
-3. legs are good but not quite on the ground
+3. Legs are good but not quite on the ground
-4. no shadow
+4. No shadow
-5. cloud moving in different directions.. i guess that kinda works but if there's wind thats impacting the clouds that much, the trees would be affected a little too..
+5. Cloud moving in different directions.. i guess that kinda works but if there's wind thats impacting the clouds that much, the trees would be affected a little too..
-6. ears, tail, and legs are actually quite good!
+6. Ears, tail, and legs are actually quite good!
-7. tongue looks like its being swung forward.. doesn't quite match the running direction i feel...
+7. Tongue looks like its being swung forward.. doesn't quite match the running direction i feel...
-8. Tail is decent but it gets a little bit longer near the end.. (i struggle with that sometimes when i animate hair XD)
+8. Tail is decent but it gets a little bit longer near the end..
+(I struggle with that sometimes when I animate hair XD)
-9. Weight looks like it is on all 4 legs at the same time... i feel that when landing, weight should be on the front legs... this can probs be fixed simply by transforming and tilting the whole dog snout-side down just a tiny bit...
+9. Weight looks like it is on all 4 legs at the same time...
+I feel that when landing, weight should be on the front legs... this can probs be fixed simply by transforming and tilting the whole dog snout-side down just a tiny bit...
-10. neck wrinkles are good but slightly off on timing it feels like..
+10. Neck wrinkles are good but slightly off on timing it feels like..
-11. looks like the path/ground is going z-axis yet the dog is running x axis which looks a bit.. strange i guess? but that might just be the placement cuz its not moving.. if the floor is moving, it would sell the thing a bit more...
+11. Looks like the path/ground is going z-axis yet the dog is running x axis which looks a bit.. strange i guess? but that might just be the placement cuz its not moving.. if the floor is moving, it would sell the thing a bit more...
-12. imo the reason why it doesn't loop well is cus you probs need one more frame for some of the poses like the jump between the last and first frame is too big.
+12. Imo the reason why it doesn't loop well is cus you probs need one more frame for some of the poses like the jump between the last and first frame is too big.
-13. lighting.. the lighting changes too quickly on the dog like its running past a spotlight.. if its sunlight because its so far away, it wouldn't move on the dog that fast.
+13. Lighting..
+The lighting changes too quickly on the dog like its running past a spotlight.. if its sunlight because its so far away, it wouldn't move on the dog that fast.
-14. camera movement (maybe when landing, camera should follow the land a little - not TOO drastically but just a little movement helps)
+14. Camera movement (maybe when landing, camera should follow the land a little - not TOO drastically but just a little movement helps)
-15. when looping always think back to HOW it loops. do sketches first to see if it loops properly.. (before coloring or linearting) one trick is on the second half of the loop, use the frames in the first half in reversed order, then change some stuff in each so it doesn't just look like a copy
+15. When looping always think back to HOW it loops.
+Do sketches first to see if it loops properly.. (before coloring or linearting).
+One trick is on the second half of the loop, use the frames in the first half in reversed order, then change some stuff in each so it doesn't just look like a copy

 ---